Amber-Pittman/DataStructuresI-GuidedProject/DataStruct-II.md

     * With the `.pop` method, we return None if the size is already at 0.
 Otherwise, we decrement by 1 and return the new tail.

+4. With stacks, you don't necessarily care about what's in it except for the thing at the very top.

 ### Queues

 When initializing a queue with a linked list, it looks the same as when we initialized our stack.
 There a size variable and we have a linked list that we use for storage.

 We defined a len() method that if we try to find out the length of a queue, it will return the size variable.

+Due to Queues not needing to loop, Queues are always O(1).

 1. **_Enqueue -_** When we enqueue an item, someone gets into the line (like a checkout line), what do we do?